buryhoganllc/sonic-playground-guides/guides/electric-forest.md

 ### Electric Forest sensors are not registering movement

+#### 1. Check that the sensor objects are enabled in Max

+- Navigate to the Max window
+- Look for movement in the two light blue fader objects in each group of channels
+  - If you do not see movement, press the blue `STOP` button at the top of the patch.
+  - Press the blue `START` button to re-enable network discovery and check for activity
+- If these steps are unsuccessful, proceed to:

+#### 2. Verify that the Phidget Network Server is active

+- Launch Phidget Control Panel from the Dock (or `/Applications`)
+- Navigate to the `Network Server` tab
+- Look for a button that says `Stop Network Server` - this means the network server is *running*
+  - If the button says `Start Network Server`, click it to *start* the server
+- Return to Max and repeat step 1 above
+- If these steps are unsuccessful, proceed to:

+#### 3. Verify network privileges

+- Launch System Settings
+- Click `Privacy & Security`
+- Scroll in the resulting window to `Local Network`
+- Verify that all entries for `Max` are switched **ON**
+- Return to `Max` and repeat step 1 above
+- If these steps are unsuccessful, proceed to:

+#### 4. Power cycle the sensing system

+- Quit `Max`, `Ableton`, and `MadMapper` ***WITHOUT SAVING***
+- Shutdown the Mac Mini
+- Turn off the `PIXEL POWER` Furman conditioner (the upper unit with red labels)
+- Flip power to breakers `23` and `24` in the electrical/data room behind the Davis Theatre - the breakers are labeled `MOOD LIGHTS`.
+Wait 10 seconds.
+Restore breaker power.
+- Restore power to the `PIXEL POWER` Furman conditioner.
+Wait for the TP-Link network switch to fully boot.
+  - Look for eighteen (18) green activity lights on the left side of the switch face - 16 sensor hubs; two Advatek pixel controllers.
+- Boot the Mac Mini.
+You will see a nineteenth green activity light appear on the switch.
+- Launch `Max` from the desktop alias (`1 - MAX`) and check for activity.
+- If successful, launch `Ableton` and `MadMapper` from their respective desktop aliases.
+- Open `Power Manager` and perform the appropriate events for the time of day - `Daytime` vs `Nighttime` mode; select the appropriate playlist; etc.

-Conduct a full power cycle of the system:
+### Conducting a full system power cycle

+#### Cutting power

+At times it may be necessary to turn off the *Electric Forest* for maintenance, or in the event of a building or campus power outage.

 - Quit `MadMapper`, `Ableton` and `Max`. **DO NOT** save.
 - Shut down the Mac Mini.
-- Turn off PIXEL POWER Furman (red) and AUDIO POWER Furman (yellow).
+- Turn off the `PIXEL POWER` Furman conditioner (red) and `AUDIO POWER` Furman conditioner (yellow).
-- Wait three (3) minutes
+- Turn off breakers for circuits `23` and `24` in the electrical/data room behind the Davis Theatre - the breakers are labeled `MOOD LIGHTS`
+  - *the Electric Forest systems can remain in this off state if necessary*

+#### Restoring power

+- *If restoring from a temporary or maintenance outage, wait three minutes before restoring system power*
+- Restore breaker power to circuits `23` and `24`
-- Restore PIXEL POWER Furman.
+- Restore `PIXEL POWER` Furman.
 Wait for a full boot of the Furman and for the line voltage to be displayed.
-- Restore AUDIO POWER Furman.
+- Restore `AUDIO POWER` Furman.
 Wait for a full boot of the Furman and for the line voltage to be displayed.
 - Wait for the pixel system switch (TP-Link) to fully boot.
+The system is ready when you see eighteen (18) green activity lights on the left side of the switch face.
-- Turn on the Mac Mini (power button located at rear right - reach through the right side of the rack to access it.)
+- Turn on the Mac Mini
 - Once fully booted to the desktop, launch the application components from their Desktop aliases.
 The aliases are named to reflect the order in which they are run:
   - 1 - MAX
   - 2 - ABLETON
   - 3 - MADMAPPER
 - **Allow each application to fully boot before moving on to the next one.**
-- Lastly, begin playback in Ableton by running one of the `Power Manager` events (`Ableton-Shaun Chasin` for example) to begin audio playback and set the tube lighting into the desired configuration.
+- Open `Power Manager` and perform the appropriate events for the time of day - `Daytime` vs `Nighttime` mode; select the appropriate playlist; etc.

 ### One or more loudspeakers do not appear to be working